 The term is used in all different ways online and in schools but what these downloads include are the following:

 Step by step lessons with a unifying theme to use for free choice/center time, circle time activities, a printable finger play, book lists, and of course arts and crafts.
 Many of the circle time lessons and free choice activities include wonderfully designed printable manipulatives for you to use in your classroom or for homeschooling.
 These are not worksheets or busy pages.
+Watch a quick video here and see for yourself how to use these units in a developmentally appropriate way.

 What are the benefits?